-- By now they should have some idea as to what works for them in terms of schools routines, but it doesn't hurt to revise these at the beginning of a new academic year and a new key stage - Key thing is having structure and established routines which they try to stick to as much as possible - Academics are important, but we want healthy, happy, well-rounded young people and having structure is important in achieving that - This will prove to be a challenging couple of years for both you and your children.
-We are here to support our students and their families. - Simple, everyday routines and practices will have a huge impact on their general wellbeing. - -eating regular meals- if possible, in a communal setting - -going to bed at a regular time - -taking some exercise on a regular basis - -trying to limit screen time- especially before bed - -having a work schedule which allows for regular breaks - -engaging with them about school work and life.
+- By now they should have some idea as to what works for them in terms of school routines, but it doesn't hurt to revise these at the beginning of a new academic year and a new key stage - The key thing is having structure and established routines which they try to stick to as much as possible - Academic achievement is important, but we want healthy, happy, well-rounded young people and having structure is important in achieving that. - This will prove to be a challenging couple of years for both you and your children.
+We are here to support our students and their families. - Simple, everyday routines and practices will have a huge impact on their general wellbeing. - -eating regular meals- if possible, in a communal setting - -going to bed at a regular time - -taking some exercise on a regular basis - -trying to limit screen time- especially for the crucial hours before bedtime - -having a work schedule which allows for regular breaks (try the 'Pomodoro' system/info online) - -engaging with them about school work and life.